-Memories or Dreams
+Memories or Dreams?

-Wide awake I stare out at the houses in the harbour as my parents sleep on the empty boat not sensing my fear
+Wide awake I stare out at the houses in the harbour as my parents sleep on the empty boat not sensing my fear.

-I hold my mother black and blue whisper in her ear
+I hold my mother black and blue whisper in her ear.

-Bath-time bubbles fade into silence – no chatter to hear
+Bath-time bubbles fade into silence – no chatter to hear I am alone.

-I am four
+I am four.

-A child of the sixties, I was brought up by my grand-parents, partly as a result of both my parents consuming such high quantities of Class A drugs that I’m sure they would have given Keith Richards a run for his money.
-Details of this time are scarce (discussions about my parents or details about what happened were frowned upon in the family), but at some point I was taken from my grand-parents house by my parents and from what I understand was taken to Ireland – via the odd hippie commune.
+A child of the sixties, I was brought up by my grand-parents from birth, partly as a result of both my parents consuming such high quantities of ‘Class A’ drugs that I am sure they would have given Keith Richards a run for his money.
+Details of this time are scarce, but I know at some point I was taken from my grand-parents house by my parents and from what I understand was taken to Ireland – via the occasional hippie commune.

-The above poem, my first and maybe my last, are my fleeting recollections of this time, etched into my memory, but with a dream like quality.
-Much of what I experienced is lost, probably a good thing as you may gather from the above and I was told that when I returned I wouldn’t sleep in my own bed for months.
+The above poem contains some of my fleeting recollections of that time, etched into my memory, but with a dream like quality.
+Much of what I experienced is lost, probably a good thing as you may gather from the above.
+Discussion about my parents or details about what happened were frowned upon in the family and in those days there was no offer of counselling.
+I was told that when I returned I wouldn’t sleep in my own bed for months.